jnsjknn/Handwritten-Digit-Recognition-using-a-Neural-Network/README.md

 I encourage anyone to contribute to this project!
 See [CONTRIBUTING](CONTRIBUTING.md)

+##### Tasklist

+- Create a simple app for cleaning the data
+    - Check for mislabeled data
+    - Check for data that does not contain digits at all

 ## Dataset

 To create the dataset, I coded and published [a public web app](https://joonasjokinen.fi/handwritten-digit-classification/datageneration), where anybody can draw digits.
 The app posts the pixel data and the label to a [Google Cloud Firestore database](https://firebase.google.com/products/firestore/) I set up.